What started out as a great advantage for the prophet Daniel and his friends had suddenly turned into a great peril.

 For You have made known to us the king’s matter.”
 Daniel 2:19-23 (NASB)

-The Lord is powerful enough to change the times and seasons for kings of the great world empires, but He also cares enough for us to help guide us through our most difficult seasons.
-As we seek to do what is right, to love mercy, and to walk humbly with our God, He will do His part and never let us down.
+The Lord is powerful enough to impact the times and seasons of humanity, and to appoint kings and nations of great world empires.
+But He also cares enough about each one of us to help guide us through our most difficult seasons.
+As we seek to do what is right, to love mercy, and to walk humbly with our God, He will do His part, and will never let us down in our trials.

-The troubles we are facing today will be removed by His loving hand, in His timing.
-New problems will always be coming along, but He will heal us from those and resolve them as they come.
-One day we will look up to suddenly realize that those problems are no longer weighing us down.
-He is good and will lift them away even as we do not realize He is doing it.
+The troubles we are facing today will eventually be removed by His loving hand, in His good timing.
+New problems may come along, but He will heal and deliver us from those, as well, resolving each as they come.
+One day, we look up to suddenly realize that the problem is longer weighing us down.
+God is good, and will lift all of them away, even if we do not realize He is doing it.

 No matter what has come against us, Daniel’s trials remind us to always call upon the name of the Lord and to never lose hope.
-God knows what lies in the darkness, and the light dwells with Him.
+God knows what lies out in the darkness, but a much greater Light dwells within Him, to preserve and protect us, no matter the time or the season.

 Reflection

-Lord, we lift our troubles to You today.
+Lord, we offer our troubles and challenges to You today, and ask You to lift them away.
 Our times and seasons are in Your hand.
-Thank you for all the many trials and tribulations You have safely brought us through, and we thank You that You will always continue to do so.
-We praise You for your goodness.
-In Jesus’ name, Amen.
+Thank You for bringing us safely through our many trials and tribulations – we recognize and thank You for always doing so.
+We praise You for your goodness and love for us.
+We lift our prayer in Jesus’ name, Amen.

 Through many dangers, toils and snares